harisharjun/stack-test/content/post/availability-heuristic/index.md

 ]
 ---

 👋🏼 Hello!
-Thank you for stopping by.
+Thank you for stopping by!

 😀 Please note that this is the fourth in a series of articles I am writing on Cognitive Biases.
 If you haven’t read the other three yet, I’d recommend you read them first. **Links below:**